gravitational/teleport/docs/4.1/architecture/users.md

 to "nginx".
 Teleport does not have knowledge of the OS Users so it expects both "root" and "nginx" to exist on the node.

-For enterprise edition users, these can be stored in an external Identity Sources such as OKTA, Active Directory, Onelogin, G Suite, or OIDC.
+For enterprise edition users, these can be stored in an external identity sources such as OKTA, Active Directory, OneLogin, G Suite, or OIDC.
 Read the [Enterprise Guide](../enterprise) to learn more.

 Teleport supports two types of user accounts: **Local Users** and **External Users**.

 ### Local users